 photo credit: Aleksandra Boruch

 When you get to Nori’s address, you might be confused.
 The entrance is in an alleyway off New Malden High Street and you’ll walk in to find an ornate bench and a staircase, but little sign of a great Japanese restaurant.
-But trust us, up those stairs and to your right you’ll find Nori and in turn, some satisfying sushi rolls—which by the way are all under a tenner.
-The hot and cold noodle and donburi dishes and delicately fried tempura are also expert takes.
+But trust us, up those stairs and to your right you’ll find Nori and in turn, some satisfying sushi rolls.
 It doesn’t hurt that the intimate dining room is packed full of bamboo and has enough charm to make it perfect for a date night in the area.
 Planning a family meal or a proper catch-up?
 Reserve one of the private dining spaces behind the chic shoji partitions.

 photo credit: Giulia Verdinelli

-Pham Sushi is serving some of the best affordable sushi in London.
-And when we say affordable, we don’t mean that you might be able to escape with a bill that cost around the same as your beloved Dyson, dahling.
-No, we’re talking £20 for a deluxe 16-piece set, including some pretty great nigiri or even some Alaska roll for a fiver.
-At the bottom of the Heron Tower, it’s a slick space with plenty of red leather and a few Japanese touches.
+Pham Sushi serves some of the best affordable sushi in London.
+And when we say affordable, we’re talking £20 for a 12-piece set, including some pretty great nigiri.
+At the bottom of the Heron Tower, it’s a slick space with plenty of red leather.
 Whether you come here for a business bento box power move or a catch-up with friends, be sure to also get involved in the ebi tempura—we’re big fans.